Seoultech-IXLAB/AICM/README.md

-# Attention Map-based Inappropriate Degeneration with Stable Diffusion
+# Attention Map-guided Inappropriate Content Mitigation in Text-to-Image Generation

 ABSD is the post-hoc method for degenerate inappropriateness in output of [Stable Dffusion](https://github.com/CompVis/stable-diffusion) v1.4 .